coldshrine/study-notes/books/designing-data-intensive-applications.md

 The collection of version numbers from all the replicas is called a version vector.

 Version vectors are sent from the database replicas to clients when values are read and need to be sent back to the database when a value is subsequently written.
 Riak calls this causal context.
 Version vectors allow the database to distinguish between overwrites and concurrent writes.

+# Partitioning
+Replication, for very large datasets or very high query throughput is not sufficient, we need to break the data up into partitions (sharding).

+Basically, each partition is a small database of its own.

+The main reason for wanting to partition data is scalability, query load can be load cabe distributed across many processors.
+Throughput can be scaled by adding more nodes.

+---

+## Partitioning and replication
+Each record belongs to exactly one partition, it may still be stored on several nodes for fault tolerance.

+A node may store more than one partition.

+---

+## Partition of key-value data
+Our goal with partitioning is to spread the data and the query load evenly across nodes.

+If partition is unfair, we call it skewed.
+It makes partitioning much less effective.
+A partition with disproportionately high load is called a hot spot.

+The simplest approach is to assign records to nodes randomly.
+The main disadvantage is that if you are trying to read a particular item, you have no way of knowing which node it is on, so you have to query all nodes in parallel.

+---

+## Partition by key range
+Assign a continuous range of keys, like the volumes of a paper encyclopaedia.
+Boundaries might be chose manually by an administrator, or the database can choose them automatically.
+On each partition, keys are in sorted order so scans are easy.

+The downside is that certain access patterns can lead to hot spots.

+---

+## Partitioning by hash of key
+A good hash function takes skewed data and makes it uniformly distributed.
+There is no need to be cryptographically strong (MongoDB uses MD5 and Cassandra uses Murmur3).
+You can assign each partition a range of hashes.
+The boundaries can be evenly spaced or they can be chosen pseudorandomly (consistent hashing).

+Unfortunately we lose the ability to do efficient range queries.
+Keys that were once adjacent are now scattered across all the partitions.
+Any range query has to be sent to all partitions.

+---

+## Skewed workloads and relieving hot spots
+You can't avoid hot spots entirely.
+For example, you may end up with large volume of writes to the same key.

+It's the responsibility of the application to reduce the skew.
+A simple technique is to add a random number to the beginning or end of the key.

+Splitting writes across different keys, makes reads now to do some extra work and combine them.